Are you struggling to make new friends, form healthy relationships, or otherwise connect with people in your life?

 Do you accept my health insurance?

-Looking Glass Psychology is Out-of-Network with health insurances.
+Looking Glass Psychology is Out-of-Network with health insurance.
 If you have an Out-of-Network or PPO insurance plan, your insurance will refund a large portion of each session, as long as you have met your Out-of-Network deductible.
 After each appointment, we’ll supply you with a receipt called a superbill or reimbursement form.
 To submit for a partial refund, simply log into your health insurance portal to enter the information listed on your superbill.
 If you have an Out-of-Network plan and have met your Out-of-Network deductible, your health plan will mail the partial refund in the form of a check to your home a few weeks after each appointment.
 Questions?
 Email info@LookingGlassNYC.com or chat with us live during business hours by clicking the “Message Us” button on this page.

 Your appointment request is our top priority, so we’ll get you on the schedule as soon as possible – no waitlists, and no hassle.
 Many of our clinicians offer both in-person and video appointments in the early morning, afternoon, late evening, or even weekends.
 To request an appointment, click the following link: https://lookingglassnyc.clientsecure.me or chat with us live during business hours by texting (646) 350-2202.
 Prefer a phone call?
 Contact us today by calling (646) 760-3399.